And Now For the Fine Print . . .

 Arkansas Department of Higher Education

 California Postsecondary Education Commission The State of California no longer has a state agency to handle complaints regarding out-of-state distance education programs taught by public institutions of higher education.
-Students can first utilize the grievance process at A&M-Commerce under Judicial Affairs (see Grievance Process section above).
+Students can first utilize the grievance process at East Texas A&M under Judicial Affairs (see Grievance Process section above).
 After exhausting the university’s internal process, students can contact the Texas Higher Education Coordinating Board.

 Colorado Department of Higher Education